DFE/MONK/doc/source/codingstyle.rst

    ``if bool_val:`` instead.
  * Callable Python scripts should always contain a ``main()`` method.
-This way your code will not only be executable by your script but can also be used by other python modules which import yours.
+This way your code will not only be executable by your script but can also be used by other Python modules which import yours.
 If you do not include one, and instead put your code directly into the if, then only your script can make use of that code, which is not preferred.
 Example::